Search for the production of Higgs-portal scalar bosons in the NuMI beam using the MicroBooNE detector: Identifying scalar boson decays in the MicroBooNE detector

 We train separate BDTs to discriminate KDIF and KDAR topologies from background using information such as the direction of the interaction.
-For each scalar mass under investigation (given in Tab.~\ref{tab:EventCountsAndLimits}), eight separate BDTs are trained according to beam polarity and signal topology: \begin{itemize} \item Run 1, two-shower KDIF topology, \item Run 1, two-shower KDAR topology, \item Run 1, one-shower KDIF topology, \item Run 1, one-shower KDAR topology, \item Run 3, two-shower KDIF topology, \item Run 3, two-shower KDAR topology, \item Run 3, one-shower KDIF topology, and \item Run 3, one-shower KDAR topology. \end{itemize} A pre-training is performed using a large number of variables to select 28 variables with the highest importance weights.
+For each scalar mass under investigation (given in Tab.~\ref{tab:EventCountsAndLimits}), eight separate BDTs are trained according to beam polarity and signal topology: \begin{itemize} \item FHC, two-shower KDIF topology, \item FHC, two-shower KDAR topology, \item FHC, one-shower KDIF topology, \item FHC, one-shower KDAR topology, \item RHC, two-shower KDIF topology, \item RHC, two-shower KDAR topology, \item RHC, one-shower KDIF topology, and \item RHC, one-shower KDAR topology. \end{itemize} A pre-training is performed using a large number of variables to select 28 variables with the highest importance weights.
 Each BDT is then trained using these 28 variables, and the relative importance of the variables in each BDT will depend on the target topology.
 Figure~\ref{fig:BDTInputVariables} shows the agreement between data and simulation for three variables that are typically the most important: the reconstructed energy recorded by the TPC collection plane, and the momentum fraction of the leading shower in the $x$ and $z$ directions, where $z$ is the direction of the detector axis, $y$ points vertically upwards, and $x$ points from the anode to the cathode of the TPC.
 These three distributions show the distinguishing power between signal and background of these variables and illustrate the good agreement between data and simulation.
 The signal distributions are shown separately for scalar particles from KDAR and KDIF to illustrate why separate BDT trainings are performed to discriminate KDIF and KDAR topologies.
 The samples are primarily distinguished by the mono-energetic nature of scalars from KDAR and the differing incoming angle distributions.
 KDIF scalars are produced close to the target, whereas KDAR scalars are produced predominantly at the absorber.

 Figure~\ref{fig:bdt_Run3_150} shows the four BDTs trained for the search in the Run~3 sample at a scalar mass of $\unit[150]{MeV}$.
 Good agreement is observed between the data and the background simulation across the full range of BDT values.
 The BDT can be seen to provide good separation between simulated signal and background events, particularly for the two-shower samples.
 The consistency between data and background prediction show no evidence of scalar decays within the MicroBooNE detector.
 Therefore this analysis will set limits on the Higgs-portal scalar parameter space.